Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Appendix

-As previously explained, the constraints limit the relative change of each quantity and can be made more granular, for example, by limit the norm of the signals at each time $t$.
+for some $s<T-1$.
+As previously explained, the constraints limit the relative change of each quantity and can be made more granular, for example, by limiting the norm of the signals at each time step $t$.

 \paragraph{Simulation settings.} We applied the attack on the following continuous-time system